harp-tech/protocol/SynchronizationClock.md

     }
 ```

-Example of a microcontroller C++ code for converting the four received encoded bytes to the timestamp:
+Example of microcontroller C++ code for converting the four received encoded bytes to the timestamp:

 ````C
     #define HARP_SYNC_OFFSET_US (672)